Body Fat Percentage Estimator

 US Navy Method — Male: 495/(1.0324 − 0.19077×log(waist−neck) + 0.15456×log(height)) − 450Frequently Asked Questions

-How accurate is this method?
+How accurate is the US Navy body fat method?

 What is a healthy body fat percentage?

-For men: 10–20% is fit to average.
-For women: 18–28% is fit to average.
-Athletes are typically lower.
-Essential fat (minimum for survival) is ~3% for men and ~12% for women.
+For men, 10–20% is the fit-to-average range.
+For women, 18–28%.
+Athletes are often lower.
+Essential fat (minimum for survival and hormonal function) is ~3% for men and ~12% for women — going below these levels is medically dangerous.

 Why does my waist need to be larger than my neck?

-How often should I measure?
+How often should I measure my body fat?

 Related Calculators